alanreid/armadillo/README.md

 Spoiler 1: No NLP is involved, that's up to your implementation.

-Spoiler 2: This is being developed on my spare time and has very little time of life, don't expect much awesomeness at this stage :)
+Spoiler 2: This is being developed on my spare time and it's still in a very early stage, don't expect much awesomeness right now :)

 #### What the hell does 'meaningful information' mean then?
 Well, in this case, what 'meaningful' information means is defined by the plugins you build.
 So it's really up to you.